Vijayanandsuri: Ascetic career

 Atmaram began the study of Jain scriptures along with his fellow ascetics.
 He was later joined by a Yati of Tapa Gaccha lineage.
 After several years of study, he was convinced that the Sthanakavasi position of opposition of Idol-worshiping contradicted the scriptures.
-Later in 1876 (VS 1943), he was initiated again as a Murtipujaka monk in Ahmedabad by Muni Buddhivijay, also known as Buterayji of Tapa Gaccha who himself was Sthanakvasi monk before.
+Later in 1876 (VS 1943), he was initiated again as a Murtipujaka monk in Ahmedabad by Muni Buddhivijay (a monk in lineage of Acharya Jagatchandrasuri), also known as Buterayji of Tapa Gaccha who himself was Sthanakvasi monk before.
 He was given a new name, Anandvijay.

 In 1886, he was conferred the title of Acharya by the congregation of Palitana during his Chaturmas (four months stay during rainy season) there.
 This was a notable event because since four centuries, there wasn't an ascetic who was conferred with the title of Acharya.
 He was the first Acharya of contemporary Jain history as till then only Yatis were conferred with the title.
 As a result of reforms advocated by him, the influence of yatis declined, although the yatis still survive in some locations.